GreenRaccoon23/rp/README.md

-  -i, --include string    File patterns to include, separated by commas -x, --exclude string    File patterns to exclude, separated by commas -c, --concurrency int   Max number of files to edit simultaneously (default 1) -v, --verbose           Show more output
+  -i, --include string    File patterns to include, separated by commas -x, --exclude string    File patterns to exclude, separated by commas -c, --concurrency int   Max number of files to edit simultaneously (default 1) -l, --list              List which files would be edited but do not edit them -v, --verbose           Show more output
-  -q, --quiet             Hide all output
+  -q, --quiet             Hide all output except errors

-WARNING: Setting concurrency too high will cause the program to crash, corrupting the files it was editing
+WARNING: Setting concurrency too high will cause the program to crash, corrupting the files it was editing.

 The syntax of the regular expressions accepted is the same general syntax used by Perl, Python, and other languages.
 More precisely, it